Locations:

 Search IconSearch

-Botox For TMJ Pain: What to Expect
+Botox for TMJ Pain: What To Expect

-Botox isn’t an FDA approved treatment for TMD pain but it’s considered a good supplemental therapy in some cases
+Although Botox isn’t an FDA-approved treatment for TMD pain, it’s still considered a good supplemental therapy in some cases

 Most people think of Botox® (botulinum toxin) as a wrinkle fighter.
 A technology to turn back time.
-However, in recent years, it’s become important for treating many medical concerns.
+But in recent years, it’s become important for treating many medical concerns.
 And in many cases, those problems — like overactive bladder, migraines and muscle spasticity — are functional, not cosmetic.

 Advertisement